trilinos/Trilinos/cmake/ctest/drivers/atdm/README.md

 ## Specific <system_name> directories

 The following `<system_name>` sub-directories exist (in alphabetical order):

+* `cee-rhel6/`: Contains files to drive builds on CEE LAnL RHEL6 machines with a SEMS environment.

 * `chama/`: Contains files to drive builds on the SRN HPC machine `chama`.